Evergreen Ford Lincoln

 Balanced mix supporting 5,400+ main-shop ROs and $1.58M in core sales.

-🔧 Service Performance: Customer Pay Core
+🔧 Service Performance: CP Core

 Customer Pay recorded 782 repair orders and $234,742 in sales in March.
 Year to date, Customer Pay recorded 2,176 repair orders and $665,700 in sales.
 Gross profit was $159,058 in March and $457,570 year to date, with gross percentages of 67.8% (March) and 68.7% (YTD).